mozilla-rally/rally-web-platform/README.md

 NOTE: if you only want to run the Svelte web app and nothing else, you may use:
 `npm run dev:web`

-However, you must configure a valid Firebase backend in `firebase.config.json` for the site to function.
-See the `./configs/` directory for examples.
+However, you must first configure a valid Firebase backend in `./static/firebase.config.json` for the site to function.
+See the
+`./config/` directory for examples.

+`npm run dev` automatically manages this configuration for you, since it uses local emulators for the Firebase backend.

 ### Configuring the Rally Web Platform website and WebExtensions to use the emulators